istio/istio.io/content/en/docs/tasks/security/proxy-cert/index.md

 ---
-title: Provision a certificate through a sidecar [Experimental]
+title: Provision a certificate and key to your application through files [Experimental]
-description: Provision a certificate through a sidecar.
+description: Provision a certificate and key to your application through files.
 weight: 100
 keywords: [certificate,sidecar]
 ---